All Dogs Parkour

 Teams can work indoors or out, at home, schoolyards, parks, shopping centers, training facilities, and anywhere else there are things with which dogs can interact.
 It is easy to find locations and environmental features that fit the ADP criteria.
 ADP offers dozens of exercise choices including options for teams to make up their own exercises.

-Whether you go for titles or just want to enjoy doing parkour on your daily walks, please join our All Dogs Parkour MeWe Group (private, secure, no tracking, no spyware, no ads – YAY!) and become part of the growing number of dog parkour enthusiasts.
-(We also have a group on Fb: All Dogs Parkour Facebook Group )
+Whether you go for titles or just want to enjoy doing parkour on your daily walks, please join our All Dogs Parkour Facebook Group and become part of the growing number of dog parkour enthusiasts.
+We also have a group on MeWe, but it is not checked regularly: All Dogs Parkour MeWe Group (private, secure, no tracking, no spyware, no ads).

 Get Started (Forms, etc.)

-ADP Rules and Guidelines 2024 4-28
+ADP Rules and Guidelines (including Core Titling Tracks) 2024 4-28

 Spotting and Supporting Video Playlist – Handlers must know how to spot and support their dogs when required.
 The playlist starts with a video for the ADP Certified Instructor Program showing steps to learning to spot and support including leash handling skills.
 The other videos in the playlist show examples of spotting and supporting.
 Consider what you might do differently to have a better outcome for some situations shown in the videos.
 Thank you to all the handlers contributing video clips!

-ADP – EF Measurement Chart (Appendix to Exercise Descriptions)
+EF Measurement Chart (Appendix to Exercise Descriptions)

-Three of the ADP Tracks involve sequencing, which is stringing several exercises together in a choreographed sequence.
+Sequencing – Some of the ADP Tracks involve sequencing, which is stringing several exercises together in a choreographed sequence.
 This video, How to Sequence in Dog Parkour – All Dogs Parkour, explains some of the tricks you can use to improve your sequences and make them more fun for your dog. (video contributed by Amélie Delcroix)

 About All Dogs Parkour